AdityaBahl/DAA/README.md

 8. **Greedy Algorithms**: Greedy algorithms, Huffman coding, and the greedy algorithm for the knapsack problem.

-9. Backtracking: Backtracking and its applications, the n-queens problem, and the traveling salesman problem.
+9. **Backtracking**: Backtracking and its applications, the n-queens problem, and the traveling salesman problem.

 10. Complexity Classes: Complexity classes, P, NP, and NP-completeness.